Catherine Murphy (politician): Denis O'Brien controversy

-In 2015, billionaire Denis O'Brien successfully applied for an injunction against RTÉ preventing the state broadcaster from airing a report on how O'Brien was receiving, with the direct permission of former CEO of the Irish Bank Resolution Corporation (IBRC)—the former Anglo Irish Bank, a rate of approximately 1.25% when IBRC should have been charging 7.5%.
-This in turn led to outstanding sums of upwards of €500 million.
-O'Brien then wrote to special liquidator Kieran Wallace to demand that these same favourable terms that were granted him by way of verbal agreement be continued.
-The Government of Ireland later appointed Wallace to conduct an investigation into these same dealings.
-Wallace then cooperated with IBRC and Denis O'Brien to seek an injunction in Ireland's High Court to hide this information from the public.
-High Court Judge Donald Binchy granted O'Brien the injunction and told the court that certain elements of the judgement would have to be redacted.
-The Irish media therefore could not report on details of the injunction.

-Murphy attempted to raise the issue in the Dáil on 27 May 2015.
+On 27 May 2015, Murphy attempted to raise issue in the Dáil the issue of billionaire Denis O'Brien receiving an injunction barring the media from revealing details of his request that the liquidator of the Irish Bank Resolution Corporation continue favourable terms O'Brien had received from the bank.
 Ceann Comhairle Seán Barrett ruled her contributions "out of order".
 Murphy attempted to raise the matter again the following day, this time with more success.

-Lawyers acting for O'Brien immediately forced the country's media to censor its own coverage, with some media outlets confirming they had received warnings from O'Brien's lawyers.
-RTÉ reporter Philip Boucher-Hayes tweeted that Drivetime would play Murphy's speech; in the event, Murphy's speech was not broadcast and his tweet was later deleted.
+Lawyers acting for O'Brien immediately forced the country's media to censor its coverage, which some media outlets confirmed.
+RTÉ reporter Philip Boucher-Hayes tweeted that Drivetime would play Murphy's speech; it was not broadcast and his tweet was deleted.
 Tonight with Vincent Browne (with Browne absent and instead moderated by Ger Colleran, editor of INM's Irish Daily Star) featured Colleran reading a statement from TV3 management asserting that no discussion about Murphy's comments would be allowed following letters from O'Brien's lawyers.
 Foreign commentators covering these events for the international media suggested Irish democracy had been "wiped away at a stroke".

 Social Democrats

 On 15 July 2015, Murphy launched the Social Democrats party along with former independent TD Stephen Donnelly and former Labour Party TD Róisín Shortall.

 On 22 February 2023, Murphy and Shortall announced that they would step down as co-leaders of the Social Democrats.
 They were succeeded by Holly Cairns on 1 March.
+On 2 July 2024, she and Shortall both announced that they would not contest the next general election.